Mary Somerset, Duchess of Beaufort (sportswoman): Early life

-Born Princess Mary of Teck at White Lodge, Richmond Park, on 12 June 1897, she was the second child of the then Prince Adolphus of Teck and his wife, Lady Margaret Grosvenor.
-Her father's older sister was Princess Victoria Mary, Duchess of York, later Queen Mary.
-Paternally, she descended from the House of Württemberg and King George III, and maternally, she descended from the Grosvenor family.
+Mary was born on 12 June 1897 at White Lodge, Richmond Park.
+She was the second child of the then Prince Adolphus of Teck and his wife, Lady Margaret Grosvenor.
+Her father's elder sister was Princess Victoria Mary, Duchess of York, later Queen Mary.
+Paternally, she was descended from the House of Württemberg and King George III; maternally, she was descended from the Grosvenor family.

-In 1917, at the height of the First World War, when King George V's German relations living in the United Kingdom dropped their foreign titles, her father was created Marquess of Cambridge, Earl of Eltham and Viscount Northallerton, thus, Princess Mary became Lady Mary Cambridge.
+In 1917, at the height of the First World War, when King George V's German relations living in the United Kingdom dropped their foreign titles, her father was created Marquess of Cambridge, Earl of Eltham and Viscount Northallerton.
+Princess Mary therefore became Lady Mary Cambridge.

-Lady Mary was a bridesmaid in five royal weddings: the 1904 wedding of Prince Alexander of Teck and Princess Alice of Albany; the 1913 wedding of Prince Arthur of Connaught and Princess Alexandra, Duchess of Fife; the 1919 wedding of Princess Patricia of Connaught and The Hon.
+Lady Mary was a bridesmaid at five royal weddings: the 1904 wedding of Prince Alexander of Teck and Princess Alice of Albany; the 1913 wedding of Prince Arthur of Connaught and Princess Alexandra, Duchess of Fife; the 1919 wedding of Princess Patricia of Connaught and The Hon.
 Alexander Ramsay; the 1922 wedding of Princess Mary and Viscount Lascelles; and the 1923 wedding of Prince Albert, Duke of York, and Lady Elizabeth Bowes-Lyon.

 Marriage

 On 14 June 1923, she married Henry Somerset, Marquess of Worcester, later the 10th Duke of Beaufort, at St Margaret's Church, Westminster.
-Upon marriage, she became Marchioness of Worcester and later Duchess of Beaufort when her father-in-law died in 1924.
+Upon her marriage, she became Marchioness of Worcester and later Duchess of Beaufort when her father-in-law died in 1924.
 They had no children.

 Later life

 During World War II, her aunt, Queen Mary, reluctantly decided to live with Mary and her husband at Badminton House, Gloucestershire.
 Queen Mary's staff occupied most of the house.
 After she left, Mary was asked which part of the house her aunt had lived in during her stay, to which she replied: "She lived in all of it."

 The Duchess and her husband were both keen equestrians.
 In 1947, he began the Badminton Horse Trials at their home.

-In 1968, Mary sat for a portrait by Cecil Beaton which is now in the photographs collection at the National Portrait Gallery, London.
-She was invested as a Commander of the Most Venerable Order of the Hospital of St. John of Jerusalem (CStJ).
+In 1968, Mary sat for a portrait by Cecil Beaton which is now in the photograph collection at the National Portrait Gallery, London.
+She was appointed a Commander of the Most Venerable Order of the Hospital of St. John of Jerusalem (CStJ).

-Mary was widowed and became dowager duchess in 1984.
+Mary was widowed and became the dowager duchess in 1984.
 She continued to live at Badminton House, where she would occasionally sit in the staterooms to answer questions from tourists.

-She died on 23 June 1987 at the age of 90.
+Mary died on 23 June 1987 at the age of 90, having lived with dementia in her later years.
 She is buried at St Michael and All Angels Church, Badminton.